Dan Morgan

 If you win your case, your employer may be required to pay your attorney’s fees, as well as court filing and litigation costs.

-This makes it easier to bring a lawsuit, even if the unpaid wages were relatively small.
+This makes it easier to bring a lawsuit, even if the unpaid income was relatively small.

 Emotional Distress (Rare)